-Under the policy, you must complete and submit the Minors Program Registration survey before the start of any program, activity, service or event involving minors, on or off campus, that is:
+Under the policy, you must complete and submit the Minors Program Registration survey before the start of any program, activity, service or event involving minors, on or off campus or in a virtual setting, that is:

 - sponsored by any academic, administrative or athletic department of Drexel University, or